Skip to content

 Bottom line

 This guide focuses on real emergency help.
-It does not promise grants, same-day cash, or approval.
+It does not promise grants, same-day cash, housing, approval, or a fast result.
 Most programs ask for proof of identity, address, income, household members, and the bill or notice you need help with.

 If you need help today